 Breed fact: Today’s Bengal cats are bred between other Bengal cats and not Asian leopard cats.
 They behave like any other domesticated cat, and they don’t require any special care.
 They look wild, but they’re all house cats.

 Bengal cats are the only domestic cats with rosette markings that mimic big cats including leopards, jaguars, and ocelots.

 We can’t talk about Bengals without mentioning their incredible coat markings.
 They come in rosettes, marbling, spots, and stripes.
 The two officially recognized and basic coat patterns are the rosettes and the marbled.
 The wild-looking patterns are outlined in black, chocolate, or silver.
-There are several different variations of the breed including the most common brown tabby, seal sepia tabby, seal lynx point, seal sepia tabby, and black silver tabby.
+There are several different variations of the breed including the most common brown tabby, seal lynx point, seal sepia tabby, and black silver tabby.

 It’s not just a Bengal’s coat that gives them their wild look.

 Bengals inherited their coat patterns from their wild ancestors, but they also have several other features that connect them to wild cats.
 For example, they have wide noses centered between prominent whisker pads.
 They also have slender, yet athletic bodies.
 They’re built long and lean and have thick tails like other wild cat species.

 Cat coat fact: Some Bengals inherit the “glitter gene.”
 This gene is thanks to their wild ancestors and gives their fur a special sparkle when the light shines on them.

 In the wild, big cats like tigers and leopards are great swimmers.
 They love the water, and Asian leopard cats even have webbed paws to aid them while swimming.
 This attraction to water is another characteristic Bengals have inherited from their wild ancestors.